chrisvrose/jack/README.md

 1. Send message

-2. Repeat until enter key is pulpy
+2. Repeat until your enter key is pulpy

 * Repo owner, any admin or developer.
 * ~~Other community or team contact~~